 We had such a great time and I have not been disappointed with my subsequent returns.

 One Pass, Four Exciting Attractions

 During my most recent trip, I found a way to visit more attractions with a major discount: the Dallas CityPASS.
-It lets you chose four out of the six major attractions in the city at a 40% or more savings.
-Plus, you get to skip ticketing lines!
+It lets you chose four out of the six major attractions in the city at 40 percent.

 I used my pass to visit the GeO-Deck at Reunion Tower, a soaring tower with an interactive 360-degree viewpoint to admire Dallas and surrounding areas.
 I loved the Dallas Zoo, the oldest and largest zoo in Texas, where I actually got to feed a giraffe!
 Finally, I stopped at the Dallas Arboretum and Botanical Garden, easily one of the most beautiful and expansive gardens I’ve visited.

 The other CityPASS attraction options are the George W. Bush Presidential Library and Museum, and the Perot Museum of Nature and Science.
 You really can’t go wrong with any of the attractions included in the CityPASS.

 Undoubtedly, one of the best ways to move around the city's major tourist areas is to take advantage of the free trolley service from the historic McKinney Avenue Trolley or the free D-Link bus.
 I’d also recommend E-frogs, electric golf carts that operate on a “tips encouraged” basis.
 Just text them your location and destination and they’ll pick you up.It was recommended that I get off at Klyde Warren Park to connect with the locals.
 The park has endless free activities such as tai chi, Zumba and yoga, plus food trucks, music and a bunch of other activities.